 What What Will You Serve?

 Your company’s culture may also help you decide if you’ll serve alcohol or not.
 If you decide to serve alcohol, be sure that someone in your department can act as chaperone to ensure no one overindulges.
 You’ll also need to arrange designated drivers or hire a cab service.
-While serving alcohol depends on the company, HR organizers must arrange for safe consumption of everyone who attends.
+While serving alcohol depends on the company, HR politics and organizers must arrange for safe consumption of everyone who attends.

 Just as beverages are part of every party, you’ll also need to choose the food you’ll serve.
 Hire a caterer to serve a buffet or pre-order deli trays from a local grocer.